“A whole lot of not normal” – CrossFit athlete Danielle Brandon’s unconventional path to becoming one of the fittest women on earth

 “Sport was my saving grace”

 Sport provided structure and consistency in Brandon’s life.
-What’s more, she soon found she was invariably good at it, whether she was turning her hand to gymnastics, athletics or later CrossFit.
+What’s more, it soon became obvious she was very good at it, whether she was turning her hand to gymnastics, athletics or later CrossFit.

 “From as early as I can remember, I was always active and competing,” she says.
 “It gave me something to focus on.
 I really enjoyed being around the people, and I found I could lean on those people much more than I could lean on the people at home.